 Those who enjoy the style of the Fiat 500 but want increased power and more precise handling should look no further than the Abarth model.
 Along with a tuned suspension, upgraded brakes and a more aggressive look, this diminutive hot hatch boasts a turbocharged motor with nearly 60 percent more horsepower than the standard 500.

-Much attention went to tuning the 500 Abarth's suspension: the front and rear springs are stiffer by 40 and 20 percent, respectively, ride height is lowered by 0.7 inches and Koni shocks have been installed up front.
+To create the sportiest of 500s, Fiat paid a great deal of attention to the minicar's suspension: the front and rear springs are stiffer than the standard 500's by 40 and 20 percent, respectively, ride height is lowered by 0.7 inches and Koni shocks have been installed up front.
 The front brakes have also grown an inch in diameter to 11.1 inches total.
 The result of all the changes is a car that turns in more eagerly, corners with a minimum of body roll and stops with authority.

 The modest output of the normal 500's 1.4-liter four-cylinder (101 horsepower, 98 lb-ft of torque) is increased to a stout 160 horsepower and 170 lb-ft of torque thanks to a turbocharger.
 The only transmission available is a five-speed manual, which sends power to the front wheels and helps the tiny Fiat attain sixty mph from a dead stop in under seven seconds.